 We ensure our Learning Support Staff attend training to help meet the needs of the children at school.
 For example most teachers and support staff (including lunchtime supervisors) have had some form of training on autism.
 Over the past few years, most staff have had training including: AET Level 1, attachment issues and disorder, bereavement, epilepsy and diabetes awareness and dyslexia.
 Some staff have AET Level 2 and Level 3 training.
 We have an Autism Lead Practitioner who can advise staff on approaches and resources.
 Many staff have also attended training on a range of SEND areas.
-These include FFT Literacy Wave 3, Speech and Language Needs in the classroom, Positive Handling -Team Teach, behaviour management, Adverse Experiences in Childhood.
+These include Precision teaching, ADHD awareness training, ASD training, React Positive Handling, Attachment, Theraplay, sensory circuits amongst others.